Goofs, Gaffes, and Inconsistencies in "The Office" (US): Or Things You Notice When You Watch Every Episode, Back to Back

 Season 5, Episode 7: "Customer Survey"

-In the Schrute Farms promotional materials Dwight presents Andy and Angela, the fellow representing a funeral home from the career fair (Season 4, Episode 13: "Job Fair") appears.
-He is photographed seated with a much younger bride flanking him on his left.
+Dwight shows Andy and Angela some Schrute Farms promotional materials.
+The gentleman representing a funeral home from the career fair (Season 4, Episode 13: "Job Fair") appears in the brochure.
+He's flanked by a much younger bride in the photo.

 Season 6, Episode 11: "Shareholder Meeting"